Frequently Asked Questions

 Foreign investors typically need approval from the Foreign Investment Review Board (FIRB) before purchasing residential property in Australia.
 Generally, non-residents can only buy new dwellings or vacant land for development, with restrictions on existing homes.
 Additional fees and taxes often apply, including foreign investor stamp duty surcharges in most states.
 These rules are complex and subject to change, so foreign buyers should seek professional advice from a buyer agent familiar with FIRB requirements.

-Our platform features over 3,900 combined reviews from verified clients who have worked with the agents.
+Our platform features over 12663 combined reviews from verified clients who have worked with our professionals.
 Each review is carefully moderated to ensure authenticity and reliability.

-Yes, our platform allows you to search for buyer agents by specific locations within Australia.
-You can find agents who are experts in the local real estate market of your desired area.
+Yes, our platform allows you to search for buyer agents and mortgage brokers by specific locations within Australia.
+You can find professionals who are experts in your local market.

 Our buyer agents can assist with a wide range of property types including residential homes, investment properties, commercial real estate, and more.